Thank you, you have successfully signed up for our mailing list(s).

 "With Raising the Bar Al Kavadlo has put forth the perfect primal pull-up program.
 Al's progressions and demonstrations make even the most challenging exercises attainable.
 Anyone who is serious about pull-ups should read this book." —Mark Sisson, author of The Primal Blueprint

-How sure are we that Raising the Bar will work for you?
-Simply fill out the form below and put Raising the Bar to work for you right now.
+How sure are we that Raising the Bar (paperback) will work for you?
+Simply fill out the form below and put Raising the Bar (paperback) to work for you right now.

 That's how sure we are!

-Obviously, We would go out of business if Raising the Bar didn't work, the way we said, right?
+Obviously, we would go out of business if Raising the Bar (paperback) didn't work, the way we said, right?

-With the promise of a full refund if you're unsatisfied, you have nothing to lose by trying Raising the Bar.
-Go ahead ï¿½ try it today.
+With the promise of a full refund if you're unsatisfied, you have nothing to lose by trying Raising the Bar (paperback).
+Go ahead and try it today.

 The message is clear: you can earn yourself a stunning upper body with just 3 basic moves and 1 super-simple, yet amazingly versatile tool.